-As you know, I’m all about Leads, Leads, Leads, so landing pages are very near and dear to my heart.
-Landing pages are an imperative part of a marketing campaign, and they help to increase conversion rates significantly.
-But here’s the problem, many people think that a landing page is the same thing as a product page or a regular ol’ website page – but they are so much more.
-So what are the differences between a landing page vs product page?
+Many people think that a landing page is the same thing as a product page or a regular ol’ website page – but they are so much more.
+So what are the differences between a landing page versus product page?
 I’ll start by explaining the two.

-A landing page is specifically designed for a marketing campaign with the single purpose of driving traffic with the intent of converting leads.
+A landing page is specifically designed for a marketing campaign with the single purpose of driving traffic to convert leads.
 A landing page removes the distractions of a regular product page, by focusing on only one message, with one goal in mind.
 The key to a successful landing page is that it has a single purpose and not multiple messages.
 Landing pages with multiple offers get 266% fewer leads than single offer pages.

-When Should You Use a Landing Page vs a Product Page?
+When Should You Use a Landing Page versus a Product Page?

 - Entry into a contest